chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 True, there are limitations.
 A _vector_ of quantities can't be automatically converted from one library's type to another's, for instance.
 But in practice, this feature makes migration _much easier_.
-And it's part of being a good citizen of the ecosystem: if it's easy to migrate, each library has to compete on its merits, rather than inertia.
+And it's part of being a good citizen of the ecosystem: the easier it is to migrate, the more each library has to compete on its merits, rather than inertia.

-As we saw earlier, Au already provides this interoperability for chrono library durations.

 ---